aatxe/minuet/README.md

 * [Jera Design](http://www.jera.com/) for the original [minunit.h](http://www.jera.com/techinfo/jtns/jtn002.html).

 ## Licensing ##
-pkgnx is licensed under the MIT License.
+minuet is licensed under the MIT License.
 The full license text can be found in LICENSE.md for your convenience.